Valeria of Milan: Veneration

 A mosaic depicting Valeria appears in the Basilica of Sant'Apollinare Nuovo in Ravenna.
 A church dedicated to her in Milan was destroyed in 1786.

-Canon Charles M. Ménard (1845–1896), pastor of St. Joseph Church (now Co-Cathedral) in Thibodaux, Louisiana, made a pilgrimage to Rome in 1867, marking the anniversary of the martyrdom of Saint Peter the Apostle.
+Canon Charles M. Ménard (1845–1896), pastor of St. Joseph Church (now Co-Cathedral) in Thibodaux, Louisiana, made a pilgrimage to Rome in 1867, marking the anniversary of the martyrdom of Peter the Apostle.
 Longing to bring back an important relic for the veneration of his parishioners, he requested an audience with Cardinal Costantino Patrizi Naro.
 Patrizi owned two such relics: one of Saint Prosper, as well as part of the arm-bone of Saint Valeria.
-After much persuasion, the Cardinal agreed to relinquish the latter.
+After much persuasion, the cardinal agreed to relinquish the latter.

 The prized relic was placed in a box of pasteboard, and sealed with Cardinal Patrizi's coat of arms.
 The relic was then sealed in a waxen statue which represented a young woman.
 It was dressed in a robe of silk moire embroidered with gold and a crimson tunic of velvet and gold ornamented with fringes.
 It was laid in a coffin-like reliquary of oak and glass from The Netherlands, and decorated with gilded copper.

 On the morning of 18 April 1868, the steamboat Nina Simmes arrived from New Orleans, by way of Bayou Lafourche, with the reliquary of Saint Valeria.
 It was placed on the altar of St. Joseph Church, with solemn ceremonies attended by more than four thousand people.

 Since then, Valeria has been known as the Patroness of Thibodaux, and is especially invoked for protection from storms and floods.

 On 25 May 1916, a fire began in the sacristy of St. Joseph's, and within minutes it was realized the church would not be saved.
 Cries of "Save Saint Valérie!
 Save Saint Valérie!" were heard from the onlookers.
 In fact, the reliquary was one of the few objects saved from the ruins.
 The reliquary was then brought to the Mount Carmel Convent Chapel until the new church was built, where it was installed with due reverence.

-The British Museum has in its collection an enameled reliquary sometimes misidentified as that of St. Valeria of Milan, but the reliquary is actually associated with Valerie of Limoges, a different saint.
+The British Museum has in its collection an enameled reliquary sometimes misidentified as that of Valeria of Milan, but the reliquary is actually associated with Valerie of Limoges, a different saint.